-Set in a large area north of Beijing with an artificial lake in the midst, we find numerous temples and palaces.
+The Summer Palace is set in a large area north of Beijing with an artificial lake in the midst.
+Here we find numerous temples and palaces.

 The UNESCO World Heritage List includes over a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.